yellicode/html-extension/readme.md

-## Yellicode HTML

-### HTML package for Yellicode
+# HTML extension for Yellicode
+Generate HTML code using powerful TypeScript code generation templates!
+This extension contains a code writer and other utilities that make is easier to generate HTML code from a Yellicode template.

+License: MIT

+## About Yellicode
-Yellicode lets you build your own code generators with TypeScript.
-It consists of a Node.js CLI (Command Line Interface) as well as extensible APIs, making it easy for developers to create, share and re-use code generators.
+Yellicode lets you build your own code generation templates with TypeScript.
+It consists of a Node.js CLI and extensible APIs, making it easy for developers to create, share and re-use code generators for their favorite programming languages and frameworks.

 Check out [our website](https://www.yellicode.com) for more.

-This extension contains a HtmlWriter class and other utilities that make is easier to generate HTML code from a Yellicode template.

-License: MIT

 ## Using the HTML package
 ### Prerequisites